klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab03/README.md

 This time, we will merge a branch (called *feature*) with the master, while both branches have committed changes.
 Using merge, we will create a new commit into the *master* branch, which incorporates the changes of feature-branch.

+The changes of the *feature* branch will be included on top of the changes in the *master* branch.

 ![non conflicting merge](git-non-conflicting-merge.png "Non conflicting merge")